Captain Dingle: Writer

 He wrote pulp fiction for magazines such as Adventure and Blue Book under the names 'Captain A. E. Dingle' and Sinbad.
 In New York, he shared a flat with writer Gordon MacCreagh and his pet python Billy.

 He sold his first story, "Blind Luck on St. Paul", to Adventure for somewhere between forty-five and sixty-five dollars, and it appeared in the January 1913 issue.

 He wrote an autobiography, A Modern Sinbad, which sold well in the UK.
+It was titled Rough Hewn in the US.

 In 1912, the new editor of Adventure, Arthur Sullivant Hoffman co-founded the Adventurers' Club of New York.
 The first arrivals for the first meeting were a group of five: Dingle, Hoffman, Hoffman's assistant Sinclair Lewis, and two others.
 Dingle was first through the door and forever after claimed to be the club's first member.
 Dingle remained an active participant in the club for the remainder of his life.

 In 1942, he was a guest on BBC Radio's Desert Island Discs, perhaps the programme's only experienced castaway.